nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ![delete message](images/deleteResult.png)

 Example:
-* `delete T0123456A` deletes the patient with NRIC T0123456A from ClinicConnect.
+* Deletes the patient with NRIC T0123456A from ClinicConnect
+  * `delete T0123456A`

 ### Clearing all entries : `clear`